 After the completion of facial growth which is around 15 years old.

 In general, the cheek should sit in front of the eyeball when viewed from the side.
 Flat or under-projecting cheeks can be due to skeletal (bone) deficiency or soft tissue deficiency.
 These deficiencies may be present from birth or result from aging or injury.
-A cheek deficiency may be treated with fat grafting, a midface lift and/or by placing implants on top of the facial skeleton to augment it.
+A cheek deficiency may be treated with dermal fillers, fat grafting, a midface lift and/or by placing implants on top of the facial skeleton to augment it.

-The implant(s) may be placed using incisions inside your mouth or through an incision on your lower eyelid a couple millimeters below your eyelashes.
+In the case of bone loss or injury, it may be necessary to use an implant.
+The implant(s) may be placed using incisions inside your mouth or through an incision on your lower eyelid a couple of millimeters below your eyelashes.
 Once in place, the implant is fixed in place with screws.

 To improve facial harmony.

 Local anesthesia in the office/clinic or general anesthesia at a surgery center or hospital.

 Patients go home after surgery and do not require a night in the hospital.